Assistant Professor · RTA School of Media (The Creative School) · Toronto Metropolitan University

 not just the news.

 Most media analysis tells you what was reported.
-The Frame explains what was decided — and why those decisions shape what citizens can know.
-Twelve years in production control rooms, now applied to the question that matters most: can democracy still read itself?
+The Frame explains what was decided—and why those decisions shape what citizens can know.
+Twelve years in production control rooms and teaching, now applied to the question that matters most: can democracy still read itself?
+My answer is a framework—democratic legibility—with aspects recognized by the 2026 CRTC–CCA Prize for Excellence in Policy Research.

 Podcasting · Data Journalism · OSINT · Live Broadcast · Documentary